What is the Homeoblock Appliance

 Who is The TMJ Sleep and Breathe Center

-Drs Gary Adams and Viet Le welcome you to The TMJ Sleep and Breathe Center.
+Dr Gary Adams and Dr Viet Le welcome you to The TMJ Sleep and Breathe Center.
 Adult Expanders can permanently correct the root cause of many TMJ problems and sleep disorders.
 Our unique practice combines the benefits of orthodontic expanders, breathing exercises, posture correction and myofunctional therapy.
 Our treatments will help people smile, bite, breathe, sleep and posture better.
-We are located in Vienna Virginia near Tysons Corner and just outside Washington DC.
+We are located in Vienna Virginia near Tysons Corner.

 Goals of Homeoblock Treatment: